dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 (In fact, it can even be a simpler one-liner, see the [no boilerplate section](#noboilerplate))

-When openHAB presents a java script to the Java223 automation bundle, it searches for methods with name `main`, `eval`, `run`, `exec`, or any methods annotated with `@RunScript`, and then runs them (from here we will refer to those as the "runnable methods").
+When openHAB presents a Java script to the Java223 automation bundle, it searches for methods with name `main`, `eval`, `run`, `exec`, or any methods annotated with `@RunScript`, and then runs them (from here we will refer to those as the "runnable methods").
 Returning a value is supported but optional.
 That's all you need for a basic script.

 A note about the context: each script has its own context, its own ClassLoader.